Create a dm object from a database

 #> Foreign keys: 0

-Define Primary and Foreign Keys
+Defining Primary and Foreign Keys

 Primary keys and foreign keys are how relational database tables are linked with each other.
 A primary key is a column or column tuple that has a unique value for each row within a table.
 A foreign key is a column or column tuple containing the primary key for a row in another table.
 Foreign keys act as cross references between tables.
 They specify the relationships that gives us the relational database.
-For more information on keys and a crash course on databases, see vignette("howto-dm-theory")
+For more information on keys and a crash course on databases, see vignette("howto-dm-theory").

-already returns a dm with all keys set.
+In many cases, dm_from_con() already returns a dm with all keys set.
 If not, dm allows us to define primary and foreign keys ourselves.
-For this, we use learn_keys = FALSE
+For this, we use learn_keys = FALSE to obtain a dm object with only the tables.

 library(dm)